 It’s time to turn your leads into clients.
 Take all the guesswork out of how to pitch to them by using a tool like Crystal.

 Crystal analyzes a prospect’s LinkedIn profile, then provides actionable insights about their personality based on what kinds of posts they’re writing and engaging with.
 It also collects the feedback of people who have previously interacted with that person, increasing the accuracy of the assessment.

 Use Crystal to decide the best ways for communicating with a prospect, that way you’re never flying blind when entering a sales meeting.

 Grow Your Sales with Strategic B2B Lead Generation

-Automatically generating leads is the key to closing more deals and growing your business.
+Automatically generating leads for startups and others is the key to closing more deals and growing your business.
 There are several different strategies you can take.
 But the ones you choose will ultimately hinge upon the online behavior of your ideal buyers.

 By following the best practices and using some of the tools outlined in this article, you’ll soon have an optimized, automatic system for generating and scoring leads that keeps working even when you’re not.
 Sales enablement tools can help you make this process even better.

 The next time you log back on, there’ll already be several prospects with high lead scores ready for you to reach out to.